These questions will help you to learn about working as a domiciliary or visiting home care worker.

 At Trinity Homecare, we have a six-step recruitment process to become a visiting home carer, beginning with an on-line application, or a call to one of our recruitment team.
 The process then includes interviews (telephone and video or face-to-face), and an on-line psychometric assessment.
 We’ll then need to check your references and apply for your Disclosure and Barring Certificate (enhanced DBS).
 And that’s it!

 When you have your visiting home care interview it is important to present all the relevant paperwork as detailed below.

 You will be interviewed by one of our recruitment team, who will thoroughly check your paperwork and ask you questions to understand your skills, interests and personal objectives in order to get a broad understanding of who you are and your suitability to a caring role.

-We want to make your visiting home care interview as smooth running and easy as possible and we also want to make sure you leave with a very clear idea of just what it takes to be a visiting and domiciliary care worker, so please feel free to ask us as many questions as you like!
+We want to make your visiting home care interview as smooth running and easy as possible and we also want to make sure you leave with a very clear idea of just what it takes to be a visiting care worker, so please feel free to ask us as many questions as you like!